-The development of Cheney Stadium as the home of Pacific Coast League baseball in Tacoma began in 1957 as a shared idea by area businessmen Ben Cheney and Clay Huntington.
+The development of Cheney Stadium as the home of professional baseball in Tacoma began in 1957 as a shared idea by area businessmen Ben Cheney and Clay Huntington.
 Following a three-year effort by these men, the San Francisco Giants agreed in the fall of 1959 to relocate their Triple-A club from Phoenix to Tacoma hinged on the city's ability to construct a new stadium in time for the beginning of the 1960 season.

 The city council approved the measure, clearing the way for a new stadium.
-The project took just three months and 14 days to complete and was finished just intime for Cheney Stadium to host the Tacoma Giants first game on April 16, 1960.
+The project took just three months and 14 days to complete and was finished just in time for Cheney Stadium to host the Tacoma Giants first game on April 16, 1960.

 At its core, the renovated Cheney Stadium incorporates additional steel that spans across more than 96,000 square feet and a roof made from Douglas Fir glu-lam beams, the largest of which weigh over 7,000 lbs.
 The ballpark's wooden exterior, extending up to 75 feet high at its peak, is indicative of a ballpark that was built to be geographically relevant.
 Every addition was constructed using local materials, built with Tacoma and the Pacific Northwest in mind.
 Following the renovation, Cheney Stadium's seating capacity was set at 6,500.